howesteve/elegua/README.md

 ### How do I handle any other kind of url changes?

-Subscribe to [url](#url).
+Subscribe to [$url](#url).
 It's the DOM [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) object for the current browser's url.
 Then you can do anything you want with it.

 ### Redirects